What is a regular menstrual cycle?

 - Menstrual cycles exceeding 35 days

-Here’s how PCOS affects your menstrual cycle: every month a follicle matures and gets released by your ovaries to be fertilized.
+Here’s how PCOS affects your menstrual cycle: every month, a follicle matures and gets released by your ovaries to get fertilized.
 But because of the hormonal imbalance seen in PCOS (typically higher levels of androgens like testosterone and high levels of luteinizing hormone), the follicle doesn’t mature or get released.
 Instead of being released, the follicle (often miscalled a cyst) stays in the ovaries where it can be seen on an ultrasound.
 Abnormally higher levels of androgens can interfere with your menstrual cycle to the level of inhibiting ovulation (egg release).
-Thus, inhibition of egg release ceases the subsequent stages of the menstrual cycle, causing disruption in hormonal levels and overall interruption in the normal cycle, leading to cessation of menstrual bleeding.
+Thus, inhibition of egg release ceases the subsequent stages of the menstrual cycle, causing disruption in hormonal levels and overall interruption in the normal cycle, leading to the cessation of menstrual bleeding.

 Keep in mind that this symptom can manifest in different ways.
-Some with PCOS can have regular periods every 28 days, others have periods every 30 to 40 days, and still others don’t have periods at all.
+Some with PCOS can have regular periods every 28 days, others have periods every 30 to 40 days, and some don’t have periods at all.
 While this is a “normal” symptom of PCOS, it is one that needs to be addressed, especially if you are getting fewer than eight or nine periods each year.

 Why is it important to regularize your Periods in PCOS?

-When you don’t have a regular period, not only can it affect your fertility but it can put you at an increased risk of cancer of the uterus-commonly known as endometrial cancer.
+When you don’t have a regular period, not only can it affect your fertility, but it can put you at an increased risk of cancer of the uterus-commonly known as endometrial cancer.

-Without any doubt these symptoms can be distressing and challenging, but there are strategies to deal with it and maintain a decent quality of life.
+Without any doubt, these symptoms can be distressing and challenging, but there are strategies to deal with it and maintain a decent quality of life.
 Follow your doctor’s advice and know which treatment might work best for you if you are experiencing any of these symptoms.